aphyray/fancy_renpy_console/README.md

 * `Tab` is a double-space
 * `Shift-Up/Down` moves up and down when there are multiple lines
 * When you click the reticle in the top left there it changes modes - notify or watch
+* When you right-click the layer watcher icon, you can choose which layers to monitor

 ## Watch and Notify
 This also overwrites the watch and notify screens.